-- Select the color you like to change the background and text color.
+- Select the color you'd like to change the background and text color to.

 - Click OK to confirm the change.

-Now you can change your Command Prompt background color at ease.
+Now you can change your Command Prompt background color with ease.

 3. Abort a Command

-Well, at this time, you can use a command prompt trick to rescue the operation you just done.
+Well, at this time, you can use a command prompt trick to rescue the operation.
 All you need to do is to click Ctrl+C on your keyboard to abort the command.
 However, if the thing itself is undoable, this command may not work.

 Try the magic Command Prompt trick on your computer now.